 Cazuela de Vaca is a dish that originated in Chile, a very hearty dish which is made out of beef, pumpkins, potatoes, corn and other vegetables.
 In Spanish cazuela means “Pot” or “Casserole” and Vaca means “Beef”.
 Tradition in Chile says that cazuela is typically eaten by taking the soup first, then eating the meat and vegetables last.
-From the looks of it this is a full three course meal in one.

 - 1 kg stewing beef, cubed

 - 3 pcs medium potatoes quartered

 - 1/2 medium sized pumpkin, squash or buttercup, cubed

 - 3 celery stalks, sliced in 1/2 in pcs